![]() |

 My earliest true fashion icon was my mother.

-Vogue at age 12 and saving my babysitting money
+subscribing to Vogue at age 12 and saving

 to buy clothes - my mother's style had (d)evolved